Indigestion: Gastritis

 Common causes of gastritis include peptic ulcer disease, infection, or medications.

-Peptic Ulcer Disease
+Peptic ulcer disease

-Gastric and/or duodenal ulcers are the defining feature of peptic ulcer disease (PUD).
+Gastric and duodenal ulcers are the defining feature of peptic ulcer disease (PUD).
 PUD is most commonly caused by an infection with H. pylori or NSAID use.

-Helicobacter pylori (H.pylori) infection
+Helicobacter pylori (H. pylori) infection

 The role of H. pylori in functional dyspepsia is controversial, and treatment for H. pylori may not lead to complete improvement of a patient's dyspepsia.
 However, a recent systemic review and meta-analysis of 29 studies published in 2022 suggests that successful treatment of H. pylori modestly improves indigestion symptoms.

-Pancreatobiliary Disease
+Pancreatobiliary disease

 These include cholelithiasis, chronic pancreatitis, and pancreatic cancer.

 Duodenal micro-inflammation

 Duodenal micro-inflammation caused by an altered duodenal gut microbiota, reactions to foods (mainly gluten proteins) or infections may induce dyspepsia symptoms in a subset of people.

-Functional Dyspepsia
+Functional dyspepsia

 Functional dyspepsia is a common cause of chronic heartburn.
 More than 70% of people have no obvious organic cause for their symptoms after evaluation.
 Symptoms may arise from a complex interaction of increased visceral afferent sensitivity, gastric delayed emptying (gastroparesis) or impaired accommodation to food.
 Diagnostic criteria for functional dyspepsia categorize it into two subtypes by symptom: epigastric pain syndrome and post-prandial distress syndrome.
 Anxiety is also associated with functional dyspepsia.
 In some people, it appears before the onset of gut symptoms; in other cases, anxiety develops after onset of the disorder, which suggests that a gut-driven brain disorder may be a possible cause.
 Although benign, these symptoms may be chronic and difficult to treat.